oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 meat [search for "What is a repository?"]).
 Another good introduction is [this article](https://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1/) from someone who isn’t primarily a programmer.
+A web search for "github writer" will yield other similar articles.
+Note that these articles tend to focus on the use of command line `git`, which may be only minimially necessary if you're using a GitHub-aware editor.

 If you're unfamiliar with the use of Git and GitHub for version control, the terminology and process can be a little bit hard to